RateCity.com.au

 Unconditional approval

-If successful, you will then be granted unconditional (or formal) approval of your home loan, and the lender will begin the settlement process.
+If successful, you will be granted unconditional (or formal) approval of your home loan, and the lender will begin the settlement process.

 When might a bank revoke conditional approval?